Azure/Azure-MachineLearning-ClientLibrary-R/README.md

 # Alternatively,
 endpoints <- TitanicService[[2]]

 # Consume the new web service
 # First, consume with inputs as a list
+# Notice that we can use access the API key and location from the results of publishWebService().
+If need additional help, we can also access the help page URL via endpoints[[1]]$HelpLocation
 response <- consumeDataTable(endpoints[[1]]$PrimaryKey, endpoints[[1]]$ApiLocation, list("Pclass", "Sex", "Age", "SibSp", "Parch", "Fare"), list(1, "male", 20, 2, 0, 8.50), list(1, "female", 20, 1, 0, 8.50))
 # Next, consume with inputs as dataframe
 demoDF <- data.frame("Pclass"=c(1,2,1), "Sex"=c("male","female","male"), "Age"=c(8,20, 30), "Parch"=c(1,1,1), "SibSp"=c(1,3,1), "Fare"=c(10,7.5, 9))